malakstar786/octopus-ai-mvp/README.md

 If you encounter connection issues with LibreTranslate:

-1. Verify LibreTranslate is running by visiting http://localhost:5001 in your browser
+1. Verify LibreTranslate is running by visiting http://localhost:5000 in your browser
-2. Check if the correct ports are exposed (5001)
+2. Check if the correct ports are exposed (5000)
-3. If port 5001 is already in use, you can change it in both docker-compose.yml and translator.py
+3. If using Option B (Python), ensure you have sufficient RAM for the language models